 While our products are subject to comprehensive clinical trials and rigorous statistical analysis during the development process prior to approval, there are inherent limitations with regard to the design of such trials, including the limited number of patients enrolled in such trials, the limited time used to measure the efficacy of the product and the limited ability to perform long-term monitoring.
 In the event that such unanticipated adverse reactions are discovered, we may be required to add descriptions of the adverse reactions as precautions to the packaging of our products, recall and terminate sales of products or conduct costly post-launch clinical trials.
 Furthermore, concerns relating to potential adverse reactions could arise among consumers or medical professionals, and such concerns, whether justified or not, could have an adverse effect on sales of our products and our reputation.
-We could also be subject to product liability litigation by patients who have suffered, or claim to have suffered, such adverse reactions resulting in harm to their health.
+We could also be subject to product liability litigation by patients who have suffered, or claim to have suffered, such adverse reactions resulting in harm to their health as well as product recalls or the revocation of regulatory approvals.

-Although we have from time to time maintained product liability insurance at coverage levels that we believe are appropriate, we could be subject to product liability that significantly exceeds our policy limits.
-Product liability coverage is also increasingly difficult and costly to obtain and may not be available in the future on acceptable terms.
-Therefore, it is possible that we may need to rely increasingly on self-insurance for the management of product liability risk.
-In cases where we self-insure, the legal costs that we would bear for handling such claims and potential indemnifications to be paid to claimants could materially and adversely affect our financial condition.
+Although we previously maintained a stand-alone comprehensive product liability insurance policy, currently we maintain reduced and limited product liability coverage through our self-insured General Liability insurance program, and we therefore could be subject to product liability that significantly exceeds our policy coverage and limits.
+As a result, the legal costs that we would bear for handling such claims and potential indemnifications to be paid to claimants could materially and adversely affect our financial condition.
 In addition, the negative publicity from product liability claims, whether justified, may damage our reputation and may negatively impact the number of prescriptions of the product in question or our other products.
 As a result, our business, financial condition and results of operations could be materially and adversely affected.
+We will continue to explore potentially re-visiting a stand-alone product liability insurance policy in the future.